The Younger Lady: Identity

 Zahi Hawass examining the mummy in 2018.

 There has been much speculation as to the identity of the Younger Lady.
 Upon discovery, Victor Loret believed the body to be that of a young man.
 A closer inspection by Smith confirmed that the mummy was that of a woman.
 Smith presumed she was a member of the royal family but considered her to be contemporary with Amenhotep II.

 In 1999 independent researcher Marianne Luban proposed in a web article that the Younger Lady was the body of Nefertiti.
 This claim was repeated in 2003 by Fletcher.
 DNA tests have shown that this woman was the mother of Tutankhamun.
 The results also revealed she was a full-sister to her husband, the KV55 mummy, and that they were both the children of Amenhotep III and Tiye.
 This family relationship would lessen the possibility that the Younger Lady was either Nefertiti, or Akhenaten's secondary wife Kiya, because no known artifact accords titles to either of them as "King's sister" or "King's Daughter".
 The possibility of the Younger Lady being Sitamun, Iset, or Henuttaneb is considered unlikely, as they were Great Royal Wives of their father, Amenhotep III, and had Akhenaten married any of them, as Great Royal Wives, they would have become the principal queen of Egypt, rather than Nefertiti.
-The report concludes that the mummy is likely to be Nebetah or Beketaten, daughters of Amenhotep III and not known to have married their father, although he is known to have had eight daughters with Tiye.
+The report concludes that the mummy is likely to be Nebetah or Beketaten, daughters of Amenhotep III and not known to have married their father, although he is known to have had four daughters with Tiye.

 There still are some Egyptologists who support the theory that the Younger Lady is Nefertiti or Kiya, but Nefertiti was not Akhenaten's sister.
 Proponents of the genetic identification interpret the DNA results as being the result of three generations of first cousin marriage rather than a single, full-sibling marriage.
 No son is recorded for Nefertiti.

+Identification of the Younger Lady as sister to Akhenaten raised some skepticism, as none of his sisters are known to have prominent position on his court in Amarna.
+Joyce Tyldesley speculates that her and KV 55 mummy might indeed be full-siblings and descendants of Amenhotep III and Tiye, but not as their children, but as grandchildren: Queen Meritaten and Pharaoh Smenkhkare (the latter being in this reconstruction a son of Akhenaten and Nefertiti).
+Kara Cooney considers unlikely both Nefertiti being Tutankhamun's mother and the Younger Lady being Akhenaten's sister, and she instead proposes that Akhenaten fathered his son by one of his daughters, Meritaten or Meketaten, "making him [Tutankhamun] a product of father-daughter incest and thus fitting the [inbreeding] DNA evidence of his body".

+On other hand, Juan Antonio Belmonte points that while from genetical point of view identification Younger Lady as Meritaten is possible, it appears not very likely: